chdsbd/kodiak/README.md

 4. Pull request mergeability is evaluated using PR data

-   - configuration whitelists/blacklists for labels are checked
+   - configuration automerge_label and blacklist are checked
    - configuration merge method is checked against enabled repo merge methods
    - pull request merge states are evaluated
    - the branch is updated if necessary and this process restarts